EvansSchoolPolicyAnalysisAndResearch/LSMS-Agricultural-Indicators-Code/Malawi IHS/Malawi IHS Wave 1/readme.md

 ## Prerequisites
 * Download the raw data from [https://microdata.worldbank.org/index.php/catalog/3557](https://microdata.worldbank.org/index.php/catalog/1003)
 * Extract the files to the "Raw DTA Files" folder in the cloned directory
+  * We use the full sample raw data files for the Malawi - Third Integrated Household Survey 2010-2011 including both panel (Panel A and Panel B) and cross-sectional households.
 * Update the paths on lines 148-150 with the correct paths to the raw data and output files.

 ## Table of Contents